ahmadabouelainein/ur5_sim/README.md

 # LLM-enabled UR5 Control Suite
  A Dockerized ROS Noetic and Gazebo environment for UR5 simulation, motion planning, and natural-language command generation via an LLM copilot.

+## Overview

+The project is organized as a ROS Noetic Catkin workspace packaged inside Docker.
+The top-level `ur5_sim/` folder contains a `ws/` directory with two primary ROS packages:

+* **`ur5_ros_gazebo`** – C++ nodes, a MotionLibrary for trajectory generation, MoveJoint/MoveLinear action servers, and a sine‑wave demo client.
+* **`ur_motion_api`** – Python action‑client wrappers and an LLM-powered REPL that translates natural language into MotionAPI calls.

+Docker Compose services wire these pieces together, providing containers for development, the motion server, the sine demo, the LLM REPL, and an Ollama model host.

 ## Features

 This package delivers a fully containerized UR5 simulation and control suite with: